jverbraeken/Protect-your-Selfie/README.md

 $ heroku local web
 ```

-If you want to run the server without having to manually restart it, follow:
+If you want to run the server without having to manually restart it, follow these steps:
 ```bash
 $ npm install --global nodemon
 ...